ray-project/ray/doc/source/cluster/kubernetes/user-guides/rayservice-high-availability.md

 In conclusion, each Ray Serve deployment has two replicas, and each Ray node can have at most one identical Ray Serve replica.
 Additionally, Ray Serve replicas can't schedule on the Ray head Pod.
 As a result, each worker node should have one Ray Serve replica for each Ray Serve deployment.

 For Ray Serve, Ray head always has a HTTPProxyActor no matter whether it has a Ray Serve replica or not.
-Ray workers only have HTTPProxyActors when they have Ray Serve replicas.
+Ray worker nodes only have HTTPProxyActors when they have Ray Serve replicas.
 Thus, there are 3 endpoints for the `rayservice-ha-serve-svc` service in the previous step.

 ```sh